 A good example illustrating how front doors shall be prominent and face the street.

 A good example of how windows centered in bay.

-Leave $7^{\prime\prime}$ of space between grouped windows with 4.5 $^{\prime\prime}$ trim around windows.
+Leave 7" of space between grouped windows with 4.5" trim around windows exception is that floor decking can be stained.

 Wood siding and wood shingles are common wall cladding.